MusicDataset/md_homepage/content/musics/b/BalladeNo.2inFMajor(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Ballade No. 2 in F Major (1)
+title: Ballade No. 2 in F Major (1)
 description: This is the description for Ballade No. 2 in F Major by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]